 Despite their incredible range of mechanisms for both defence and attack and their obvious intelligence, cuttlefish do not live for a very long time.
 They live for somewhere between 18 and 24 months and the females die shortly after spawning.

-The main predators of cuttlefish are sharks, fish and other cuttle-fish.
+Their main predators are sharks, fish and other cuttle-fish.
 Dolphins also attack these cephalopods but strangely eat only the heads.
 Their first form of defence would likely be to try to evade being spotted by predators by employing their remarkable camouflage which can make them look like coral, rock or sea bed in the blink of an eye.
 Similar to its other cousin the squid, a cuttlefish can squirt ink into the water, enveloping its would-be predator in a disorientating cloud of foul tasting blackness.

 They are widely distributed according to species.
 For example the European common cuttlefish is found all along the eastern Atlantic from Scandinavia to South Africa and the Mediterranean.
 Most other species, such as the flamboyant cuttlefish, are found in Asian waters and in Australasia.
 They are not found in American waters.

 Generally speaking these molluscs are not high on the lists of endangered species and there is not a great deal of data on their population numbers.
 However commercial fishermen in South Australia catch up to 71 tonnes during the mating season both for human consumption and use as bait.
 Because of their short life span and spawning only once in a lifetime, the threats of over-fishing are obvious.
 Currently there are no management restrictions in place to limit the numbers that can be taken but there is pressure to add the giant cuttlefish to the endangered species list.